 It also is shown in a different study that involved people suffering from osteoporosis.

 The study results indicated that respondents who took Vitamin D supplements suffered less inflammation than those that didn’t.

-Osteomalacia is a condition that arises from softening of the bones in adults with high deficiency of Vitamin D.
+Osteomalacia is a condition that arises from softening of the bones in adults with a high deficiency of Vitamin D.

 According to the Mayo Clinic, people suffering from this disease are likely to break bones, especially in the ribs, legs, and spine.
 Treatment is usually by eating a diet rich in Vitamins especially Vitamin D and getting enough sunbathing time.